IBM/snapml-examples/README.md

 pip install -r requirements.txt
 ```

-If you experience errors importing `snapml`, you may be be missing the OpenMP runtime library.
+If you experience errors importing `snapml`, you may be missing the OpenMP runtime library.
 In this case, please see the detailed [installation guide](https://snapml.readthedocs.io/en/latest/installation.html) for your platform.

 The following system libraries are also required for downloading and extracting datasets: